grscheller/neovim-notes/notes/08-MultipleWindows.md

 Both Neovim & Vim allow you to open a shell in a separate editing Window.
 The behaviors between Neovim and Vim are different, so I'll document the Neovim behavior.
 Interacting with the terminal window as a terminal emulator is called *terminal mode*.
-Neovim is emmulating a VT220/xterm terminal.
+Neovim is emulating a vt220/xterm terminal.

 | Command               | Description                                    |
 |:--------------------- |:---------------------------------------------- |